dd-fullstack-cohort-33/lecture-notes/week-07/debug.md

 6. Step away - Literally, put some distance between you and the computer.
 Get up, take a walk, and think about it without your screen in front of it.
 7. Sleep on it - Coming back to a problem with fresh eyes can present new solutions.
 8. Remember the big picture - Most bugs are small and relatively inconsequential.
 Don't get trapped into feeling bad about something small.
 9. Alleviate it - Is there an easy solution that will solve almost all of the problem?
 If so, implement that solution and come back to the hard bug when it's worth it.
+Can also use Marty's "10 bad ways to solve the problem"
-10. Reevaluate the reward - Sometimes, tough bugs simply aren't worth the time it would take to fix them.
+11. Reevaluate the reward - Sometimes, tough bugs simply aren't worth the time it would take to fix them.
 If you've already spent 8+ hours on it, is it really worth fixing it?

 ### Technical tools
 - Comment out code, copy it, and change it so that you have a known starting place if you need to go back to it.
+  - No idea
 - Print variables to the screen
   - in JS: `console.log` - https://developer.mozilla.org/en-US/docs/Web/API/Console/log
 - Use these variable examinations to find the line where your code is going wrong